 Illaunonearaun/ Oilean an Fhearain / Healy’s Island/ Murray’s Island

 Visible to the west from Dunlicky Point is a small inaccessible island located approximately 300m off the coast.
 It is a large flat-topped sea stack surrounded by high cliffs and a rocky shore.
 This island called Illaunonearaun (Oileán an Fhearáin) is a designated SPA (Special Protected Area).
-The Healy family used to transport sheep out to island however this has not occurred in over 70 years.
+Patrick Murray used to transport sheep out to island by curragh and bring them up by a cliff path at back of island however this has not occurred in over 70 years.
+You can still see the ruins of a Shepard’s hut on left side of island.
 The sea surrounding the island, to a distance of 200m, where seabirds forage, bathe and socialise, is included in the designated site.
-The island is a regular haunt for wintering Barnacle Geese.
-Flock size varies as birds move between here and Mutton Island to the north with up to 200 recorded at times.
+The island is a regular haunt for wintering Barnacle Geese and they come from Greenland by way of Mutton Island and onwards to the Maharees before making the return journey.
+Flock size varies as the Barnacle Geese move between here and Mutton Island to the north with up to 200 recorded at times.

 It is also resident to a colony or gulp of over 60 nesting cormorants in the breeding season of April,May and June.
 The island is very important as a seabird colony.